pentagramswheel/libra/README.md

 ###### readSection

-The `readSection` method reads a tab `tab` of the spreadsheet `spreadsheet` and organizes it into a map, in the form of a red-black tree, indexing by Discord user ID.
+The `readSection` method reads a tab `tab` of the spreadsheet `spreadsheet` and organizes it into a map indexing by Discord user ID, given a user inputted slash command `sc`.

 ###### buildRange